This post may contain affiliate links. Please see our disclosure policy.

-These easy homemade marshmallows are a perfect sweet treat that are so impressive to serve.
-If you have never had them, you are in for such a treat.
-The soft, fluffy texture and sweet flavour is so delicious.
-Trust me, homemade marshmallows are a world away from shop bought.
-The texture is just so different, so if you think you don't love marshmallows, these may change your mind!
+These easy homemade marshmallows are a perfect sweet treat that actually so easy, despite what you may think.
+If you have never had them, the soft, fluffy texture and sweet flavour is so delicious and so different to the shop-bought option.
+The texture is just so different, so if you think you don’t love marshmallows, these may change your mind!

 I know marshmallows have a reputation for being sickly sweet and cloying.
 However, that really isn’t the case with homemade marshmallows.
-They are light, springy and sweet - but not overpoweringly so.
-Plus you can play around with the flavours.
-Chocolate, salted caramel, coffee...
-The list goes on and I have created a deliciously fruity raspberry option using a homemade raspberry purée.
-But you can experiment with different fruits!
-If you want to make chocolate marshmallows, they are also just as simple and delicious!
+They are light, springy and sweet – but not overpoweringly so.
+They truly are very easy as you just need to grease a container, whip it up and then let it set!
+If you want to make chocolate marshmallows, they are also just as simple and delicious.

 - Why you will love this recipe: